 The WHCRWA transmission system was designed to provide adequate water to meet the requirements for conversion to surface water as set forth by the HGSD, which are 30 percent conversion by 2010, 60 percent conversion by 2025, and 80 percent conversion by 2035.
 The first delivery point is in the vicinity of the existing City of Houston Jersey Village Water Pumping Station.

 During the construction to meet the 2010 requirements, the WHCRWA built a booster pump station and ground storage tanks in the immediate vicinity to accept the water and boost the system pressure.
 Transmission lines within the system were designed to provide the average day, peak day, and peak hour flow.
 Residential Fire Demands were also considered.

 Prior to 2010, the WHCRWA purchased from the COH a total capacity of approximately 28.25 million gallons per day.
 By 2010, construction of the entire first phase was completed and the WHCRWA continues to meet the HGSD conversion requirements of 30% alternate water.

-The 2010 service area is generally the area bounded by Highway 290 on the

-	north, Brittmoore on the east, Clay Road on the south and Barker-Cypress on
+The 2010 service area is generally the area bounded by Highway 290 on the north, Brittmoore on the east, Clay Road on the south and Barker-Cypress on the west.

-	the west.
 The WHCRWA began delivering surface water in 2005.

-	The WHCRWA is banking these credits for future use.
+The WHCRWA is compiling these credits for future use if necessary.